Jeffchen54/KMP-Kemono-Downloader/README.md

 Simple Kemono.party downloader
 Ran and built in Windows 10 with Visual Studios on Python 3.10 Functionality not guaranteed until 1.0, There are known bugs!
+Can download everything from Files, save text and links in Content, and everything in Downloads.
+Can be set to automatically unzip files if they contain no password.

 ![Screenshot 2022-05-17 114434 PNG](https://user-images.githubusercontent.com/78765964/168853513-b5b14b98-430f-4437-b63b-08ea93ddf014.jpg)